 Kip nudged me with his tiny wand, clearing his throat.
 "This is Prince Vincent Wright of the River Kingdom!"

 I looked at Kip, confused, and whispered, "A prince?
 You've got to be kidding me!
 That guy goes to my school!"

 "Don't you remember?"
 Kip asked in a whisper.
 "This is a parallel world!
-He may be a student in your world, but he's a prince in this one!"
+He may be a college student in your world, but he's a prince in this one!"

 "Oh, that's right!"
 I bit my lip.
 "Sheesh, this world's so topsy-turvy."

 Kip nodded, looking frazzled.
 "Now that you've got that, give Prince Vincent a proper greeting!"

 I cleared my throat.
 How do princesses behave again?
 I wondered frantically, searching my mind for memories of books and movies on the subject.
 I lifted my skirt ever so slightly and gave a delicate curtsy.
 "N-nice to meet you, Prince Vincent!
 My name is Elizabeth."